csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 **Figure 1.6**  ♦  A hybrid fiber-coaxial access network

-Fiber cable

-Coaxial cable

-Hundreds of homes

-Cable head end Hundreds of homes

-Fiber node

-Fiber node

-Internet

-CMTSconnect the cable head end to neighborhood-level junctions, from which tradi- tional coaxial cable is then used to reach individual houses and apartments.
+connect the cable head end to neighborhood-level junctions, from which tradi- tional coaxial cable is then used to reach individual houses and apartments.
 Each neighborhood junction typically supports 500 to 5,000 homes.
 Because both fiber and coaxial cable are employed in this system, it is often referred to as hybrid fiber coax (HFC).

 Cable internet access requires special modems, called cable modems.
 As with a DSL modem, the cable modem is typically an external device and con- nects to the home PC through an Ethernet port.
 (We will discuss Ethernet in great detail in Chapter 6.)
 At the cable head end, the cable modem termination system (CMTS) serves a similar function as the DSL network’s DSLAM— turning the analog signal sent from the cable modems in many downstream homes back into digital format.
 Cable modems divide the HFC network into two channels, a downstream and an upstream channel.
 As with DSL, access is typi- cally asymmetric, with the downstream channel typically allocated a higher transmission rate than the upstream channel.
 The DOCSIS 2.0 and 3.0 standards define downstream bitrates of 40 Mbps and 1.2 Gbps, and upstream rates of 30 Mbps and 100 Mbps, respectively.
 As in the case of DSL networks, the maximum achievable rate may not be realized due to lower contracted data rates or media impairments.